 What makes these sourdough soft pretzels unique

-Amish pretzels have a tender, fluffy interior with a soft crust drenched in melted butter, in contrast to German pretzels which are chewier, denser and crunchier.
-These pretzels also have a lighter, crisp crust compared to the crunchy, deep amber-colored crust of their European counterparts.
+My inspiration for this recipe are Amish pretzels!
+Unlike a traditional German pretzel, these have a tender, fluffy interior with a soft crust drenched in melted butter.
+These pretzels also have a lighter, crust compared to the crunchy, deep amber-colored crust of their European counterparts.
 Both are delicious, just different.

-These soft pretzels take their inspiration from Amish pretzels and are made with dough that’s enriched with butter and milk.
-This gives the pretzels a plush brioche-like texture and a much richer flavor that’s even more intensified by sourdough discard.
+Amish pretzels are also made with dough that’s enriched with butter and milk.
+This gives them a plush brioche-like texture and a much richer flavor that’s even more intensified by sourdough discard.

 Want to make chewy, soft German-style pretzels instead?
 Check out my Sourdough Pretzels Recipe.